 It was only in 1952 did the settlement get abandoned due to the deteriorating structural stability of the cave dwellings.
 The inhabitants moved to an area called the Zeni Zelve, or Aktepe, just 2 kilometers northeast of the Zelve Valleys.

 Since the Zelve Valleys were lived in, visitors can find a ton of features that are not seen in any of the other valleys.
 You can see a mill, a stable, plenty of cave dwellings, a church, and even a mosque.
-This is because at one point in time, both Christians and Muslims lived in the Zelve Valleys harmoniously.
+This is because at one point in time, both early Christians and Muslims lived in the Zelve Valleys harmoniously.

 Without a doubt the Zelve Valleys are some of the coolest places to visit in Cappadocia, so make sure you don’t miss out!